 Solo Stove & Omnilite Ti Multifuel

 Solo Stove (left picture): I would problaby wouldnt rely to much on this stove, but I still need to try it on wet conditions.
 But because its so light and so effency at burns its one of my favorite.
 The stove is easyly started and it burns twigs twice.
 You can move the stove by the bottom part with out burning.
 Solo Stove is a green stove.
-The Omnilite (on the right) is a expedition light stove for demanding weather, its smaller than its brother, and it can burn both gass, gasoline and kerosene.
+The Omnilite Ti (on the right) is a expedition light stove for demanding weather, its smaller and lighter than its brother Omnilight, and it can burn both gass, gasoline and kerosene.
 Very small multifuel and robust quality.

 Kokopelli Packraft Rogue